 - 1 garlic clove, minced

-- 1 tsp Himalayan rock salt, or to taste
+- 1 teaspoon Himalayan rock salt, or to taste

 - freshly ground black pepper, to taste

-note: you can add olive oil to this recipe, about 2 tbsp would be good.
+note: you can add olive oil to this recipe, about 2 tablespoon would be good.
 I didn’t feel it was needed, but the option’s there!

 - Soak sun dried tomatoes in boiling water for 5 minutes.